Spring is when my hunting life gives way to my fishing life, and a great way to celebrate the turn of the season is simple seared fish and asparagus.

 Or as wild as this dinosaur fish can get.
 Sturgeon, if you’ve never caught one, are slow-witted, near-blind and willful.
 They don’t so much fight as just deliberately destroy your gear.
 A large one can decide to go off in some direction and spool your reel while you watch helplessly.

 Catching a sturgeon you can keep to eat is no mean feat.
-They grow very slowly and live a long time, so the state of California has set a slot limit — 40 to 60 inches, from the fork of the tail to its nose — to protect both juvenile fish and the big breeders that are the quarry of an increasingly organized ring of poachers from the former Soviet Union.
+They grow very slowly and live a long time, so the state of California has set a slot limit — 40 to 60 inches, from the fork of the tail to its nose — to protect both juvenile fish and the big breeders that are the quarry of an increasingly organized ring of Russian poachers.

 Apparently destroying their own sturgeon grounds was not enough, now they must destroy ours, too.
 Lawful anglers are only allowed three fish a year; sometimes the wardens catch poachers with three times that in one night.
 It’s enough to make one belligerent.